 - Sea salt and pepper to taste

 - Add cauliflower to the food processor and pulse until it’s completely riced.
 If need be, you can do this in batches, depending on the size of your food processor.

-- Melt the butter in a large skillet over medium heat.
+- Melt the butter or coconut oil in a large skillet over medium heat.
 Then, add the cauliflower rice and season to taste with sea salt and pepper.
 Continue to cook a few minutes until cauliflower is heated through.
 If you like your cauli rice a little browned, you can cook it a bit longer.